stigtsp/jfpg/README.md

 and all encryption is authenticated by default.
 However, this means it is not backwards-compatible with GPG/PGP (probably a feature, not a bug).
-There are no interactive commands, which makes
-JFPG easy to include in shell scripts.
 2 demo scripts are included in the scripts directory.
 They require zenity, and, in the case of the drivecrypt script, the gdrive command line tool.

-JFPG should compile on any Unix-like system without any dependencies, but I have only tested it on OpenBSD so far.
+JFPG should compile on any Unix-like system without any dependencies.
+It has been tested and confirmed to work on OpenBSD, DragonFly BSD, Ubuntu 14.04 and 16.04, and OS X Yosemite.
+It may work on other systems as well.
 To compile, simply run "make".

 Command syntax